Bllose/Language/English/WordNet/matter.md

 >
 > **manners**
 > _noun_ (POLITE BEHAVIOUR)
 > polite ways of treating other people and behaving in public.
+>> e.g.
+>> He needs to be taught some manners.
+>> It's bad manners to eat with your mouth open.
+>> It's considered good manners in some societies to leave a little food on your plate.